Why Can't I Jump High? The Science Behind Vertical Leap

-Speed begins quite literally with how fast you can create contraction within the muscle fibers, faster contraction then creates greater rotation of the limb or body segment around the joint (known as torque), put this velocity in the right sequence and in the right direction and the entire body will, therefore, move faster.
+Speed begins quite literally with how fast you can create contraction within the muscle fibres, faster contraction then creates greater rotation of the limb or body segment around the joint (known as torque), put this velocity in the right sequence and in the right direction and the entire body will, therefore, move faster.
 This is a huge reason we believe in following a structured jump practice plan, like the one outlines in our 8 week online jump program.

-Because jumping requires moving your body mass and bodies are reasonably heavy it's not good being able to move our limbs fast if they can't also create the required force to displace the center of mass and break the Earth's hold on us.
+Because jumping requires moving your body mass and bodies are reasonably heavy it's no good being able to move our limbs fast if they can't also create the required force to shift the centre of mass and break gravity's hold on us.